-- Type where to get the full list of calls to reach the current position (simpleFoam.C calls kEpsilon.C, calls GeometricScalarField.C, calls GeometricScalarField.C, calls scalarField.C, where the problem occurs at line 96. - It seems to have something to do with division, but it is still quite difficult to understand why. - March up and down in the file stack (the list above), by clicking on Up Stack and Down Stack, accepting to follow symbolic links, and realize that there is a division by k\ in tmp<fvScalarMatrix> epsEqn in file kEpsilon.C - If you go to the top of the file stack, you see that kEpsilon.C was called using turbulence->correct();, as we already know. - Now we know that there is a problem with the division by k, and we realize that we initialized k to zero.
+- March up and down in the file stack, by clicking on Up Stack and Down Stack, accepting to follow symbolic links, and realize that there is a division by k\ in tmp<fvScalarMatrix> epsEqn in file kEpsilon.C - If you go to the top of the file stack, you see that kEpsilon.C was called using turbulence->correct();, as we already know. - Now we know that there is a problem with the division by k, and we realize that we initialized k to zero.